-The following is a description of the compensation program of the Corporation, which is monitored and evaluated by senior management, together with the Board and its CNCG Committee, and adjusted if and when necessary.
+The following is a description of the compensation program of the Corporation, which is monitored and evaluated by senior management, together with the Board and the CNCG Committee, and adjusted if and when necessary.
 The Corporation's compensation program aims to provide employees with base salaries consistent with regional industry norms while offering additional short-term incentives in relation to the Corporation's financial and safety performance and personal performance against employee-specific metrics.
 The compensation program is designed to encourage retention while rewarding strong financial, safety and personal performances.

 On September 9, 2019, the Corporation entered into an agreement with Brookfield LP to terminate the Amended and Restated Management Agreement and internalize Acadian's asset management and administrative services functions (the "Internalization").
-As a result of the Internalization the Board and the CNCG has begun a review of the executive compensation plans which is expected to be completed during the upcoming fiscal year.
+The agreement ended September 9, 2021.
+As a result of the Internalization the Board and the CNCG Committee completed a review of the executive compensation plans during the fiscal year, which are described below.